mikependon/RepoDB/Docs/pages/repository.rst

 	}

-Or, via independent `SqlConnection` object extended `ExecuteReader` method.
+Or, in a tradional way with independent `SqlConnection` object extended method.

 ::